These are instructions for protecting Splunk SAML logins. For information about our built-in Splunk protection click

 Duo Access Gateway (DAG), our on-premises SSO product, layers Duo's strong authentication and flexible policy engine on top of Splunk logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
-Duo Access Gateway acts as an identity provider (IdP), authenticating your users using existing on-premises Active Directory (AD) credentials and prompts for two-factor authentication before permitting access to Splunk.
+Duo Access Gateway acts as an identity provider (IdP), authenticating your users using existing on-premises Active Directory (AD) credentials and prompting for two-factor authentication before permitting access to Splunk.

 Duo Access Gateway is included in the Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Splunk.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

-Include the AD attributes distinguishedName,mail,sAMAccountName,userPrincipalName in the “Attributes” field when configuring the Active Directory authentication source in the DAG admin console.
+Include the AD attributes distinguishedName,mail,userPrincipalName,displayName in the “Attributes” field when configuring the Active Directory authentication source in the DAG admin console.
 You must use Active Directory as your authentication source; other DAG authentication sources do not support Splunk logins.

 After completing the initial DAG configuration steps, click Applications on the left side of the Duo Access Gateway admin console.